Bro77XP/Beginner-Friendly-Ai-Vtuber/README.md

-# AI VTuber with Ollama and Chatterbox
+# AI VTuber For Begginers/non programmers Easy To setup

 An AI VTuber that uses Whisper for speech recognition, Ollama for LLM inference, and Chatterbox TTS in a continuous listening loop.